-California Public Utilities Commission (CPUC) Decision 16-08-01913 directed the investor-owned utilities (IOUs) to implement strategic-energy-management programs.
+California Public Utilities Commission (CPUC) Decision 16-08-019 directed the investor-owned utilities (IOUs) to implement strategic-energy-management programs.
 The decision defines SEM as a holistic, whole-facility approach that uses normalized metered energy consumption (NMEC) and a dynamic baseline model to determine savings from all program activities at the facility, including behavioral, retrocommissioning, and operational (BRO) and custom projects.
 The decision calls for IOUs to administer their programs based on a consistent, statewide program design.

 The California IOUs contracted with Sergio Dias Consulting to develop the Statewide Industrial SEM Design Guide and the Measurement and Verification (M&V) Guide.
-The PAs, with input from Sergio Dias Consulting, developed a three-cycle SEM program.
-Design guides have been developed for Cycles 1 and 2, and a guide for Cycle 3 is pending.
-These documents serve as the framework by which each PA is directed to design and implement their SEM programs.
+With input from Sergio Dias Consulting, the PAs developed a three-cycle SEM program.
+Sergio developed design guides for Cycles 1 and 2, and Cycle 3 is pending.
+These documents provide a framework and direction for each PA to design and implement its SEM programs.
+CPUC acknowledged the guidelines in decision 16-08-019.
 Each cycle involves a two-year engagement, with M&V periods at the end of each year.

-Since the completion of the SEM design and M&V guides, the PAs have issued requests for proposals (RFPs), selected implementers, and written implementation plans for their industrial SEM programs.
+Since completing the SEM design and M&V guides, the PAs have issued requests for proposals (RFPs), selected implementers, and written implementation plans for their industrial SEM programs.
 The PAs recruited a total of 37 participants for the first cohorts.
-Of the 37 participants originally recruited, two did not complete and dropped out of SEM leaving a total of 35 participants completing cycle one.
+Of the 37 initially recruited participants, two did not complete and dropped out of SEM, leaving 35 participants completing cycle one.
 While each PA's program has subtle differences, all generally follow the statewide design and M&V guides.